caseymeiz/mlflow-example/README.md

 # MLFLow Example
+Log and compare parameters, metrics, models, and artifacts from different runs.

 ## Install UV
 UV is a dependency manager, it is used to install 3rd party tools like mlflow, like pip or conda.